🎭Ivonne Coll -- is 78 in the year 2025 and 79 in the year 2026; b.6/18/1947

 In 2002, "Air Bud: Seventh Inning Fetch" was released by Buena Vista Home Entertainment; Robert Vince (director); Sara Sutton, Stephanie Isherwood, Anne Vince, Anna McRoberts (screenplay); Kevin Zegers, Caitlin Wachs, Cynthia Stevenson, Richard Karn, Molly Hagan, Chantal Strand, Jay Brazeau, Frank C. Turner, Patrick Crenshaw, Jim Hughson, Shayn Solberg, Hannah Marof, Emma Marof, Doug Funk, Ellen Kennedy; Comedy, Family, Sports; Live Action

-In 2002, "American Psycho II: All American Girl" was released by Lionsgate Home Entertainment; Morgan J. Freeman (director); Alex Sanger, Karen Craig (screenplay); Mila Kunis, William Shatner, Kim Schraner, Geraint Wyn Davies, Michael Kremko, Robin Dunne, Kim Poirier, Lindy Booth, Charles Officer, Kay Hawtrey, Shoshana Sperling, Lynne Deragon, Philip Williams, Susan Dalton, Jenna Perry; Black Comedy, Slasher; Live Action
+In 2002, "American Psycho II: All American Girl" was released by Lionsgate Home Entertainment; Morgan J. Freeman (director); Alex Sanger, Karen Craig (screenplay); Mila Kunis, William Shatner, Kim Schraner, Geraint Wyn Davies, Michael Kremko, Robin Dunne, Kim Poirier, Lindy Booth, Charles Officer, Kay Hawtrey, Shoshana Sperling, Lynne Deragon, Philip Williams, Susan Dalton, Jenna Perry; Black Comedy; Slasher; Live Action

-In 2004, "DodgeBall: A True Underdog Story" was released by 20th Century Fox; Rawson Marshall Thurber (director/screenplay); Vince Vaughn, Ben Stiller, Christine Taylor, Rip Torn, Hank Azaria, Gary Cole, Justin Long, Missi Pyle, Alan Tudyk, Stephen Root, Joel David Moore, Chris Williams, Jamal Duff, Jason Bateman, William Shatner, Julie Gonzalo, Rusty Joiner, Curtis Armstrong, Scarlett Chorvat, Lori Beth Denberg, Cayden Boyd, Bob Cicherillo, Patton Oswalt, Lance Armstrong, Chuck Norris, David Hasselhoff, Trever O'Brien, Kevin Porter, Brandon Molale; Comedy, Sports;
+In 2004, "DodgeBall: A True Underdog Story" was released by 20th Century Fox; Rawson Marshall Thurber (director/screenplay); Vince Vaughn, Ben Stiller, Christine Taylor, Rip Torn, Hank Azaria, Gary Cole, Justin Long, Missi Pyle, Alan Tudyk, Stephen Root, Joel David Moore, Chris Williams, Jamal Duff, Jason Bateman, William Shatner, Julie Gonzalo, Rusty Joiner, Curtis Armstrong, Scarlett Chorvat, Lori Beth Denberg, Cayden Boyd, Bob Cicherillo, Patton Oswalt, Lance Armstrong, Chuck Norris, David Hasselhoff, Trever O'Brien, Kevin Porter, Brandon Molale; Comedy, Sports

-In 2004, "The Terminal" was released by DreamWorks Pictures / Amblin Entertainment; Steven Spielberg (director); Sacha Gervasi, Jeff Nathanson (screenplay); Tom Hanks, Catherine Zeta-Jones, Stanley Tucci, Chi McBride, Diego Luna, Barry Shabaka Henley, Kumar Pallana, Zoe Saldana, Eddie Jones, Jude Ciccolella, Corey Reynolds, Guillermo Diaz, Rini Bell, Valery Nikolaev, Michael Nouri, Benny Golson, Scott Adsit, Dan Finnerty; Comedy, Drama;
+In 2004, "The Terminal" was released by DreamWorks Pictures / Amblin Entertainment; Steven Spielberg (director); Sacha Gervasi, Jeff Nathanson (screenplay); Tom Hanks, Catherine Zeta-Jones, Stanley Tucci, Chi McBride, Diego Luna, Barry Shabaka Henley, Kumar Pallana, Zoe Saldana, Eddie Jones, Jude Ciccolella, Corey Reynolds, Guillermo Diaz, Rini Bell, Valery Nikolaev, Michael Nouri, Benny Golson, Scott Adsit, Dan Finnerty; Comedy, Drama

-In 2010, "Toy Story 3" was released by Walt Disney Pictures / Pixar Animation Studios; Lee Unkrich (director); Michael Arndt (screenplay); Tom Hanks, Tim Allen, Joan Cusack, Ned Beatty, Don Rickles, Michael Keaton, Wallace Shawn, John Ratzenberger, Estelle Harris, John Morris, Jodi Benson, Emily Hahn, Laurie Metcalf, Blake Clark, Teddy Newton, Bud Luckey, Beatrice Miller, Timothy Dalton, Lori Alan, Kristen Schaal, Jeff Garlin, Bonnie Hunt, John Cygan, Jeff Pidgeon, Whoopi Goldberg, Jack Angel, R. Lee Ermey, Jan Rabson, Richard Kind, Erik von Detten, Jack Willis, Carlos Alazraqui, Teresa Ganzel, Jess Harnell, Danny Mann, Laraine Newman, Colleen O'Shaughnessey, Bob Peterson, Jerome Ranft, Lee Unkrich, James Kevin Ward, Javier Fernández Peña, Charlie Bright, Amber Kroner, Brianna Maiwand, Woody Smith
+In 2010, "Toy Story 3" was released by Walt Disney Pictures / Pixar Animation Studios; Lee Unkrich (director); Michael Arndt (screenplay); Tom Hanks, Tim Allen, Joan Cusack, Ned Beatty, Don Rickles, Michael Keaton, Wallace Shawn, John Ratzenberger, Estelle Harris, John Morris, Jodi Benson, Emily Hahn, Laurie Metcalf, Blake Clark, Teddy Newton, Bud Luckey, Beatrice Miller, Timothy Dalton, Lori Alan, Kristen Schaal, Jeff Garlin, Bonnie Hunt, John Cygan, Jeff Pidgeon, Whoopi Goldberg, Jack Angel, R. Lee Ermey, Jan Rabson, Richard Kind, Erik von Detten, Jack Willis, Carlos Alazraqui, Teresa Ganzel, Jess Harnell, Danny Mann, Laraine Newman, Colleen O'Shaughnessey, Bob Peterson, Jerome Ranft, Lee Unkrich, James Kevin Ward, Javier Fernández Peña, Charlie Bright, Amber Kroner, Brianna Maiwand, Woody Smith; Animated, Comedy, Drama

 In 2021, "Luca" was released by Disney+ / Walt Disney Pictures / Pixar Animation Studios; Enrico Casarosa (director); Mike Jones, Jesse Andrews (screenplay); Jacob Tremblay, Jack Dylan Grazer, Emma Berman, Saverio Raimondo, Maya Rudolph, Marco Baricelli, Jim Gaffigan, Peter Sohn, Lorenzo Crisci, Marina Massironi, Sandy Martin